 The unitrust pays you, each year, a variable amount based on a fixed percentage of the fair market value of the trust assets.
 The amount of your payments is redetermined annually.
 If the value of the trust increases, so do your payments.
 If the value decreases, however, so will your payments.

-Susan receives $15,000 the first year from the trust.
+Susan receives $25,000 the first year from the trust.
 Subsequent payment amounts vary each year depending on the annual valuations of the trust assets.
-She is eligible for a federal income tax charitable deduction of $81,305* in the year she creates and funds the trust.
-This deduction saves Susan $22,765 in her 28 percent tax bracket.
+She is eligible for a federal income tax charitable deduction of $303,245* in the year she creates and funds the trust.
+This deduction saves Susan $97,038 in her 32% tax bracket.

-*Based on annual payments and a 2.4 percent charitable midterm federal rate.
-Deductions vary based on income earned.
+*Based on a 5.2% charitable midterm federal rate.
+Deductions and calculations will vary depending on your personal circumstances.

 Submit a few details and see how a charitable remainder trust can benefit you.

-Legal Name: Breck School
+Legal name: Breck School

 Address: 123 Ottawa Ave N, Golden Valley, MN 55422

-Federal Tax ID Number: 41-0693894
+Federal tax ID number: 41-0693894